Uniswap/org-v1/src/pages/blog/06-ipfs-uniswap-interface/index.md

 - Once per day, the open-source [Uniswap Interface](https://github.com/Uniswap/uniswap-frontend) built by our team and community is [automatically deployed](https://github.com/Uniswap/uniswap-frontend/releases) to IPFS
-- The URL [uniswap.exchange](https://uniswap.exchange) now simply forwards to app.uniswap.org
+- The URL [uniswap.exchange](https://uniswap.exchange) now simply forwards to [app.uniswap.org](https://app.uniswap.org)
 - IPNS + DNSLink are used to point `/ipns/app.uniswap.org` to the latest IPFS release
-- The ENS contenthash for uniswap.eth now points to the latest IPFS release allowing the URL [uniswap.eth.link](https://uniswap.eth.link/) to be used
+- The ENS `contenthash` for `uniswap.eth` now points to the latest IPFS release, enabling access to the Uniswap Interface via [uniswap.eth.link](https://uniswap.eth.link/)

 ## Interfaces and decentralization